Trigonometric Graphs in Cambridge IGCSE Mathematics (0580/0607): Sin, Cos, Tan and Transformations Explained

 How to sketch trigonometric graphs — step by step

-The safest method works for sin, cos and tan.
+The safest method works for every graph question in this subtopic.

 Once you have worked through a few, test yourself with the free Trigonometric Graphs quiz — it tells you fast whether the method has actually stuck.

-Sin vs cos vs tan: which graph does the question want?
+Sin, cos or tan: which graph does the question want?

-Students lose marks by sketching the wrong curve, omitting asymptotes on tan, or confusing sin and cos starting points.
+Students lose marks by sketching the wrong curve or missing asymptotes on tan.
 Use the equation to decide.

 Trigonometric Graphs in past-paper wording: command words that matter

-Most lost marks come from misreading the command word or plotting too few points.
+Most lost marks come from wrong key points or incorrect period.
 These are the command words you will see and what each one demands.

 Worked exam-style stems (how to answer the wording)